vuejs/rfcs/active-rfcs/0000-router-use-loader.md

   })
   ```

-  This has the problem of not being able to use the `route.name` to determine the correct typed params:
+  This has the problem of not being able to use the `route.name` to determine the correct typed params (with unplugin-vue-router):

   ```ts
   import { getUserById } from '../api'